 The problem involves too many calculations of taking different sets of points and seeing where slopes become equal.
 So it will end up being too time-taking and hence better left alone.

-So in these 9 questions you can do 5 questions and get 15 marks in 15 minutes.
+So, of these 9 questions, you can do 5 questions and get 15 marks in 15 minutes.
 Even if you leave questions, you can still get 9 marks in under 12 minutes.

 The QA cut-off for this SimCAT was 27.